jamiewilbraham/azure-docs/articles/cognitive-services/Face/vs-face-connected-service.md

 ms.date: 07/03/2019
 ms.author: ghogen
 ---
-# Connecting to Cognitive Services Face API by using Connected Services in Visual Studio
+# Connecting to Cognitive Research Technologies Face API by using Connected Services in Visual Studio

-By using the Cognitive Services Face API, you can detect, analyze, organize, and tag faces in photos.
+By using the Cognitive Research Technologies Face API, you can detect, analyze, organize, and tag faces in photos.

-This article and its companion articles provide details for using the Visual Studio Connected Service feature for Cognitive Services Face API.
-The capability is available in both Visual Studio 2017 15.7 or later, with the Cognitive Services extension installed.
+This article and its companion articles provide details for using the Visual Studio Connected Service feature for Cognitive Research Technologies Face API.
+The capability is available in both Visual Studio 2017 15.7 or later, with the Cognitive Research Technologies extension installed.

 ## Prerequisites